marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

   });
 {% endhighlight %}

-Now when you visit `http://localhost:9000/#/rails` you'll see that the chart is built right away without the need to submit the form!
+Now when you visit `http://localhost:9000/#/rails`, you'll see that the chart is built right away without the need to submit the form!

 ## Deploy

-Now that the app is "done", it's time to make it go live and deploy it somewhere.
+Now that the app is "done", it's time to go live and deploy it somewhere.

 The application is basically a set of HTML, CSS and JavaScript files that are generated using `grunt build`, when you run that command, everything gets compiled and dropped on the `dist` folder of your project.
 Hosting them on an Apache or nginx server is a matter of uploading the files to the appropriate directory.
-Deploying to [GitHub Pages]() is as simple as creating a `gh-pages` branch on your git repository and commiting + pushing the files generated over there.
+Deploying to [GitHub Pages](https://pages.github.com/) is as simple as creating a `gh-pages` branch on your git repository and committing + pushing the files generated over there.

-I chose to deploying to [Heroku]() but it required a few changes to the app so that I can let it do the compilation and I don't have to worry about commiting generated files into source control.
+I chose to deploy it to [Heroku](https://www.heroku.com/) but it required a few changes to the app so that I can let it do the compilation and I don't have to worry about committing generated files into source control.

 ### Building the app after a `git push` on Heroku

 First thing we'll do is [customize the build process](https://devcenter.heroku.com/articles/nodejs-support#customizing-the-build-process) in order to install bower dependencies and compile the application assets.
-Looking at Heroku's documentation for node.js apps I found out that we can tell it to run some commands after the [default `npm install`]() with the `postinstall` config of the `scripts` section of the `package.json` file:
+Looking at Heroku's documentation for node.js apps, I found out that we can tell it to run some commands after the [default `npm install`]() with the `postinstall` config of the `scripts` section of the `package.json` file: